Metro Vancouver and the Lower Mainland offer some amazing golfing opportunities, including some of the best golf courses in the world.

 GOLF COURSES AND COVID-19

-Due to the coronavirus pandemic, many golf facilities temporarily ceased operations in mid-March and April as people were encouraged to stay at home.
+Due to the coronavirus pandemic, many golf facilities temporarily ceased operations in mid-March and April of last year.
 Most courses, however, have since reopened.
+As of early April 2021, folks are welcome to golf but dine-in services at the courses are unavailable until at least April 19th.

 Vancouver’s Top Public Golf Courses

-Here, in our opinion, are the Lower Mainland’s top eleven public golf courses in alphabetical order:
+Below, in our opinion, are the Lower Mainland’s top eleven public golf courses in alphabetical order.

 Fraserview Golf Course